Charlie9830/Dimmer-Labels-Wizard/README.md

 # Dimmer-Labels-Wizard
-A Wizard to Automate the process of Creating Dimmer and Distro Labels
+An Application designed to streamline the creation of Labels for Power Distribution systems in the Theatre and Entertainment Lighting industry.

 Licenses: